Fast Image-based Neural Relighting with Translucency-Reflection Modeling: Related Work

-\textbf{Neural Radiance Fields and Precomputed Radiance Transfer.} Neural Radiance Fields (NeRF)~\cite{mildenhall2020nerf, barron2021mip, barron2022mip} optimize a parameterized volume rendering model from multiple views of the scene so that at test time, novel views can be synthesized from the learned model.
+\textbf{Neural Radiance Fields and Precomputed Radiance Transfer.} Neural Radiance Fields (NeRF)~\citep{mildenhall2020nerf, barron2021mip, barron2022mip} optimize a parameterized volume rendering model from multiple views of the scene so that at test time, novel views can be synthesized from the learned model.
 Despite its superior rendering quality, NeRF bakes all the lighting and reflective surface information into the RGBs without modeling the interaction of the light and the material.
-Recent studies~\cite{lyu2022neural} have shown promising results for relightable models via incorporating the idea of ``precomputed radiance transfer'' (PRT)~\cite{sloan2002precomputed} from the real time rendering community.
+Recent studies~\citep{lyu2022neural} have shown promising results for relightable models via incorporating the idea of ``precomputed radiance transfer'' (PRT)~\citep{sloan2002precomputed} from the real time rendering community.
 Instead of precomputing and caching the intermediate representation per location, they seek to optimize a cached intermediate representation in the reconstruction process.
-Notably, \cite{lyu2022neural} relies on a fairly accurate pre-computed surface~\cite{wang2021neus}, and keeps the lighting appearance optimization separate from the geometry acquisition process.
-Focused on synthetic images with varying but known illumination, a NeRF extension ~\cite{zheng2021neural} was presented to reconstruct participating media with full global illumination effects, achieving good results on synthetic data.
+Notably, \citet{lyu2022neural} relies on a fairly accurate pre-computed surface~\citep{wang2021neus}, and keeps the lighting appearance optimization separate from the geometry acquisition process.
+Focused on synthetic images with varying but known illumination, a NeRF extension~\citep{zheng2021neural} was presented to reconstruct participating media with full global illumination effects. \citet{yu2023learning} addresses relighting with translucent objects using scattering functions.
 In contrast, our novel volume rendering framework not only enables optimizing the geometry details with appearance cues, but also works on scenes with partially opaque mass (e.g. thin rope or furs) and demonstrates high quality results on synthetic and real data.
-It is worth mentioning that a recent concurrent work~\cite{yu2023learning} also addressed relighting with translucent objects using scattering functions.
-In addition to distant point lights, our approach efficiently relights the captured scenes with environment maps with the help of the Median-cut algorithm.
-Further, we will release high-resolution and large scale light stage dataset with rich lighting effects, such as translucency coupled with specular highlights and translucent shadowing, facilitating future research.
+In addition to distant point lights, our approach efficiently relights the captured scenes with environment maps by using the hyper-network~\citep{ha2017hypernetworks,bi2021deep,iwase2023relightablehands}, avoiding prohibitively expensive evaluation of each environment map pixel independently.